Short overview of the asylum procedure

 Regular and urgent procedure

 If the OAR declares the application admissible in the regular procedure, it will have a period of six months to examine the application on the merits.
 However, in practice this period is usually longer and can take up to 2 years.
-During this time, the applicant will receive new documentation certifying his or her status as asylum seeker, in the form of a red card (tarjeta roja).
+During this time, the applicant will receive new documentation certifying their status as asylum seeker, in the form of a red card (tarjeta roja).
 During the first 6 months, the red card authorises the asylum seekers to reside in Spain.
 After six months, the red card has to be renewed and further grants the asylum seeker access to employment.

 The Inter-Ministerial Commission of Asylum (Comisión de Asilo y Refugio, CIAR) is competent to decide on the application, upon a draft decision of the OAR.
 Asylum applications must always be examined and decided upon, including in cases where the six months deadline is not met.